 Malaysia is a federation of the former British colonies located on the Malsy Peninsula and Borneo.
 It is thus divided by the South China Sea.
 Singapore another former British colony on the Malay Peninsula decided to persue an independent future.
 Malaysia is one of the successful Asian countries referred to as the Asian Tigers.
 Geography is a major factor in Malysia.
 The Malsay Peninsula is a giant roadblock impedong East-Erst trade and challeing it into the Straits of Malacca.
 It is a ethnically diverse country consisting of Malays, Chinese, and Indians.
 It is allso diverse religiously, with faith communities generally paralleling ethnic communities.
 It is a country that thanks to the British has important democratic traditions.
 It is thus a laboratory addressing the question of whether democracy is possible in a Muslim majority country.
 There is some hope for optimism given both the tradition of Brotish law and the relstive moderate version of Islam practiced in the country.Boys clothing styles differ based on their ethnic backgrond.
 The Malay community wear what they consider to be modest dress.

-Malsaysia is primarily defined by the Malay Peninsula.
-The bulk of the population is found there and is generaly describes as Peninsular Malaysia.
-The areas of eastern Borneo which comprise the country are less heavily populated are are described as Insular Malaysia.
-The large island of Borneo is divided along borders established during the colonial period.
-In addition to the eastern area controlled by Malaysia, the island is shared with Brunei and Indonesia.
-The South China Sea separates peninsular Malaysia from East Malaysia on Borneo.
+Malaysia is composite country, peninsular Malaya and northwestern Borneo.
+The country is primarily defined by the Malay Peninsula in trms of population.
+The bulk of the population is found there.
+The areas of western Borneo which comprise the country are less heavily populated and are described as Insular Malaysia.
+The large island of Borneo is divided along borders loosely established during the colonial period.
+In addition to the eastern area controlled by Malaysia, the island is shared with Indonesia.
+Brunei also has a small slice.
+Peninsuar and Insular Borneo are separated by a 400 mile streatch of the souther reach of the South China Sea.

 From prehistoric times, geography has played a key role in Malaysian history.
 Geography ditected the first wave of humans out of Africa following the coast of southern Asia down the Malasian Peninsula.
 These were same people that migrrated on to New Guinea and Australia and are the ancestors of modern Australian aboriginees.
 Traves of these original people were subsequently wiped out by a larger wave out of Africa which moved into the Middle East and Central Asia before populating China and Southeast Asia.
 The country's recorded history begins with tomb stones found in Bujang Valley and Merbok Valley in the state of Kedah (1st century BC).
 Geography has fashioned Malaysia as a maritime crossroad between East and West introducing cultural and religious ideas.
 Hindu influences reached Malaysia from India and Buddhist influences from China.
 Islamic inqfluence reached Malaysia during the Melaka Sultanate spread by traders from both the Middle East and India (15th century).
 The Sultan of Melaka adopted Islam and played an important role in spreading the religion.
 The Sultanate also helped expand trade ties with China.
 The Portuguese also guide by geography were the first Europeans to reach Malaysia.
 Seeking to dominate the spice trade, the Portuguese attacked the Sultanate (1511).
 The Portuguese introduced Catholic Christianity. to the locals.
 The Dutch seized Melaka (1641).
 The British who through the Industrial Revolution emerged as the dominant world naval power.
 They began to play an important rfole (late-18th century).
 The British founded crown colony states which became known as the Straits Settlements.
 They also interbened in the affairs of the small independent states bon the Peninsula.
 The British also competed with the Dutch on East Malaysia (Borneo).
 Sabah was made a British protectorate under the Chartered Company, British North Borneo.
 The Brooke family came to rule Sarawak as the so-called White Rajah for 100 years.
 The Japanese after Pearl Harbor landed on the Malay Peninnsula (December 1941).
 They shocked the world by rapidly moving south against inefectual British resistance and ultimstel seized Singapore which had been considered invulnerable (February 1942).
 This was important because most of world' rubber supply came from Malaya and rubber was a critical material.
 Malaya and Singapore remained in Japanese hands until the Japanese surrender to the Americans (August 1945).
 The British recoccupied Malaya (September 1945), but their colonial role was weakened by the War which gave rise to a nationalist movement.
 The British defeated a Communist insuregency (1948).
 The British granted independence to the Malay States of Malaya (1957).
 Tunku Abdul Rahman became the country's first Prime Minister.
 Malaya, Singapore, Sabah and Sarawak joined to form Malaysia (1963).
 Largely Chinese Singapore seceded and decided to go its own separate and ultimately highly successful way (1965).
 Independence Malaysia has had five Prime Ministers namely, Tunku Abdul Rahman (known as Father of Independence), Tun Razak (Father of Development), Tun Hussein Onn (Father of Unity), Tun Dr Mahathir (1981- ) has been the the longest serving primeminister.
 The current primemminister is Dato' Seri Abdullah Ahmad Badawi.